/terms/c-seo-bench · 5 min read · advanced

 C-SEO Bench is the benchmark introduced by Puerto, Gubri, Green, Oh, and Yun in their 2025 paper of the same name, accepted at the NeurIPS 2025 Datasets & Benchmarks Track1.
 It is the first benchmark designed specifically to evaluate Conversational Search Engine Optimization (C-SEO) methods across multiple tasks, multiple domains, and varying numbers of competing actors adopting each method.

 The paper's headline finding is verbatim: "most current C-SEO methods are largely ineffective, contrary to reported results in the literature."
-Across 9 tested C-SEO methods (7 drawn from Aggarwal et al. 2023's GEO methods plus 2 novel methods), 6 domains, and approximately 1,921 queries, only 3 of 54 method-domain cells reached statistical significance under Bonferroni-Holm correction (p<0.05).
-Traditional SEO methods aimed at improving retrieval ranking measured approximately 7.6× more effective than the best C-SEO method tested on the retail product-recommendation domain (2.77±2.31 mean rank improvement for the SEO baseline vs 0.36±1.47 for the strongest C-SEO method, LLM Guidance).
+Across 9 tested C-SEO methods (7 drawn from Aggarwal et al. 2023's GEO methods plus 2 novel methods, evaluated alongside a traditional retrieval-ranking SEO baseline for comparison), 6 domains, and 1,921 queries, only 3 of 54 method-domain cells reached statistical significance under Bonferroni-Holm correction (p<0.05).
+The traditional retrieval-ranking baseline (moving the source to position 1 in the LLM's context window) measured approximately 7.6× more effective than the best C-SEO method tested on the retail product-recommendation domain (2.77±2.31 mean rank improvement for the SEO baseline vs 0.36±1.47 for the strongest C-SEO method tested, LLM Guidance).

 Status in 2026

 C-SEO Bench is a peer-reviewed counter-evidence anchor for most existing GEO and Conversational-SEO claims, accepted at NeurIPS 2025 Datasets & Benchmarks Track after arXiv submission on 2025-06-06 (revised through v3 on 2025-10-20).
-It explicitly tests Aggarwal et al. 2023's GEO methods under a more production-realistic protocol and reaches qualitatively opposite conclusions for most methods.
-The differences are methodologically load-bearing, not a re-run of identical conditions: Aggarwal reports Position-Adjusted Word Count (PAWC, the share of the LLM's response text drawn from a target source) under single-actor synthetic conditions, while C-SEO Bench reports citation ranking under continuous multi-actor adoption rates.
-The C-SEO Bench paper's Discussion section explains the divergence verbatim: "While the results from Aggarwal et al. (2024) show some initial optimism about C-SEO methods, we do not observe the same effectiveness.
+It explicitly tests Aggarwal et al. 2023's GEO methods under a protocol that is more production-realistic than single-actor synthetic GEO tests, and reaches qualitatively opposite conclusions for most methods.
+The differences are methodologically load-bearing, not a re-run of identical conditions: Aggarwal reports Position-Adjusted Word Count (PAWC, the share of the LLM's response text drawn from a target source) under single-actor synthetic conditions, while C-SEO Bench reports citation ranking (which source the LLM cites at the top of its source list) under continuous multi-actor adoption rates evaluated on modern frontier-tier LLMs (gpt-4o-mini-2024-07-18 and claude-3-5-haiku-20241022).
+Aggarwal's testbed used GPT-3.5-turbo (2023).
+The C-SEO Bench paper's Discussion section is explicit about the relationship to Aggarwal: "While the results from Aggarwal et al. (2024) show some initial optimism about C-SEO methods, we do not observe the same effectiveness.
 The differences are due to the metrics used.
 They report their main results as word count ... this metric does not measure the LLM preference, contrary to the citation ranking that we use."
+The same Discussion section adds a stronger reconciliation point: "their results with this metric show a general decrease in the scores, implicitly indicating that the C-SEO methods do not generally improve citation ranking."
+In other words, Aggarwal's own PAWC data, when inspected for citation-ranking implications, also tends to support C-SEO Bench's null conclusion.
+(The C-SEO Bench paper cites Aggarwal as "2024" because the GEO paper was first preprint-submitted November 2023 and formally published in 2024; both labels refer to the same arXiv:2311.09735.)

 Practitioner adoption of the C-SEO Bench finding through May 2026 is still light.
 Most SEO content marketing references Aggarwal 2023's "30-40% relative improvement" framing without acknowledging the C-SEO Bench counterpoint.
 The asymmetry creates an editorial opportunity: a reference that cites both papers provides a more accurate picture than one that cites only the optimistic side.